 The College observes six legal holidays by closing offices and dismissing classes.
 They include New Years, Memorial Day, Independence Day, Labor Day, Thanksgiving and Christmas.

 Faculty Identification Cards

-Faculty identification cards are available at the Secretary's office on the first floor of the Administration Building.
+Faculty identification cards are available at the Secretary's office on the first floor of the Administration Building, and should be requested through the employee's department head.